 However, there is no minimum nor maximum requirement for X waves within combinations, so both a double zigzag and double combination must be understood to be possible.
 A double zigzag is more likely and that is how this analysis shall proceed.

 Within the second structure, minor wave A should be a five wave structure.
-This now looks complete.

 HOURLY ELLIOTT WAVE COUNT